BlacRyu/Questie-Epoch/README.md

 ---

-# Questie for Project Epoch v1.2.0
+# Questie for Project Epoch v1.2.1

+**NOTE: We are aware of a bug causing junk data to appear in some quests.
+Please continue to update the addon to the latest release as they become available.**

 **An actively maintained version of Questie for Project Epoch with enhanced data collection capabilities.**